calsupik/nexmove/README.md

-# NexMove PhoneGap Application
+# NexMove NodeJS Application

-This is a PhoneGap application built to run in iOS.
+This is a NodeJS application.

 ## Development